carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/05-managing-cuda-dependencies.md

   - tensorboard=2.1
   - torchvision=0.5
 ~~~
+{: .language-yaml}

-The requirements.txt file referenced above contains PyTorch Cluster and related packages such as
+The `requirements.txt` file referenced above contains PyTorch Cluster and related packages such as
-PyTorch Geometric.
-Here is what that file looks like.
+[PyTorch Geometric](https://github.com/rusty1s/pytorch_geometric).
+Here is what that file looks
+like.

 ~~~
 torch-scatter==2.0.*